-Generate random integer number (also in a given range)
+Generate any random integer number

 package main